ionic-team/stencil-site/src/docs/framework-integration/angular.md

 ### Link your packages (optional)

-> If you are using a monorepo tool (Learn, Nx), skip this section.
+> If you are using a monorepo tool (Lerna, Nx), skip this section.

 Before you can successfully build a local version of your Angular component library, you will need to link the Stencil package to the Angular package.